danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 > **WHAT ANNIE GOT:**
 > In a haze of irony and sarcasm, the AI output an assortment of confusing memes that made the meeting agenda look like it had come straight from a surrealist art exhibit.
 Few had any clue what they were referencing.

-**MVP:** Violetta, hands down.
+**MVP:** Miranda, hands down.
 Her effective use of the redline digest bots not only saved time but also laid out a solid foundation for understanding complex contracts.
 The legal team was amazed at how clearly the AI transformed legalese into actionable insights, winning the team admiration--and a few jelly donuts for her trouble.

 **INJURED RESERVE:** Greg's team still dusts off the meme summaries every week, but the results leave them scratching their heads.
 Annie's enthusiasm for AI is waning as she tried to use chatbots for dynamically creating summaries but ended up spending more time tweaking headlines than getting the actual content.

 **POST-GAME INTERVIEW:**
-**Q:** "Violetta, walk us through the moment when the digest bot delivered."
+**Q:** "Miranda, walk us through the moment when the digest bot delivered."
-**Violetta:** "I swear I saw Miranda nearly tear up when I showed her the summary.
+**Miranda:** "I swear I saw Eleanor nearly tear up when I showed her the summary.
 I mean, she was able to focus on how to sell our cybersecurity solutions instead of decoding contracts.
 It was like the digital grunge from the '90s shifted into clear vinyl and played the sweetest note ever!"

 And so, the quarterly summarization challenge concluded, with Razorbeam pulling ahead in the leaderboard while DriftLoaf needed to regroup.